We've done the impossible. We created a perfectly seasoned vegan Spanish omelette. Yes, you heard that right. Vegan. Spanish. Omelette.

 Health: one medium potato contains about 10-30% of your daily B6 (aka pyridoxine) needs, which are required for maintaining a healthy metabolism.

-First, you'll need to peel and dice the potatoes.
+Step 1: you'll need to peel and dice the potatoes.
 Don't forget to slice the tomatoes and onions too (see above photo).

-Time to fry!
+Step 2: time to fry!
 Cook your potatoes for a while before adding in the onions.
 Continue sautéing both while constantly stirring so they don't brown too much.
 Mix in the oregano before removing your mixture from the heat.

-Grab a strainer to drain the excess oil off, but don't get rid of it!
+Step 3: grab a strainer to drain the excess oil off, but don't get rid of it!
 You're going to need it later.
 In the meantime, fry your tomato slices in the same pan to give them a little char.

-It's time to get this omelette party started!
+Step 4: it's time to get this omelette party started!
 Add the drained olive oil back into your pan to heat up over medium-low.

-While you're waiting, mix the chickpea flour, nutritional yeast, Mexican oregano, black salt, and water in a medium bowl until there are no lumps left.
+Step 5: while you're waiting, mix the chickpea flour, nutritional yeast, Mexican oregano, black salt, and water in a medium bowl until there are no lumps left.

-Mix in the potatoes and onions, then scoop about half of the batter into your frying pan.
+Step 6: mix in the potatoes and onions, then scoop about half of the batter into your frying pan.

-Layer the tomato slices evenly over top, then grate some vegan cheese over the tomatoes (optional, but totally worth it).
+Step 7: layer the tomato slices evenly over top, then grate some vegan cheese over the tomatoes (optional, but totally worth it).

-Pour the rest of the batter in to cover the tomato and cheese layer.
+Step 8: pour the rest of the batter in to cover the tomato and cheese layer.
 Cook your omelette until the top no longer looks wet, or about 5 minutes.
 Tip: cover your frying pan for the first 1-2 minutes to help it cook evenly.

-Now for the fun part.
+Step 9: now for the fun part.
 To flip the omelette, cover your frying pan with a plate that extends past the edges slightly.
 With your hand on the plate, flip the frying pan over quickly to release the omelette.

-Place your frying pan back on the stove and slide the omelette carefully back in to finish cooking for another 5 minutes.
+Step 10: place your frying pan back on the stove and slide the omelette carefully back in to finish cooking for another 5 minutes.

-To remove your omelette, use the same plate flipping technique you just mastered in the last step.
+Step 11: to remove your omelette, use the same plate flipping technique you just mastered in the last step.

-Be patient!
+Step 12: be patient!
 Even though it's hard, let the omelette rest for 10-15 minutes before slicing it or serve it totally chilled!
 Both ways taste delicious.

-Reheating: we recommend eating it cold the next day because it's the most delicious that way.
+Reheating: we recommend eating this cold the next day because it's the most delicious that way.
 But if you want to reheat it, place the omelette in an oven-safe dish covered in foil.
 Heat it for 10 minutes at 350 degrees F.